rarar0/Windows_Server_Hardening/README.md

 # Windows Server Hardening
-### This script served as study of Windows Server security hardening.
+### This script served as a study of Windows Server R2 security hardening.
+Disclaimer: This script was built to be run in a VM for testing and educational purposes.
+It was not built to be run in a production environment.

-There are two versions.
+###### There are two versions:
 A PowerShell script meant to be run right in PowerShell.
 - hardening.ps1

 As well as a script that was designed to be compiled into a binary executable.
 Which allows PowerShell to be disabled completely.